andrasbarany/pdf-rename/README.md

 Inquiry*) based on information gathered from the PDF's metadata and the document's first page.

+Papers from the following journals are recognised automatically:

+- *Glossa*
+- *Language* (with a Project Muse titlepage)
+- Language and Linguistics Compass
-Papers from *Glossa*, *Natural Language & Linguistic Theory*, and *Syntax* are recognised automatically.
+- *Natural Language & Linguistic Theory*
+- *Syntax*

 To rename a paper from *LI*, add the `--li` option.
 I might add others in the future.

 In addition to renaming files, the script can also output a `biblatex` entry for the file.